confluentinc/examples/ccloud/README.md

 ## Automated Configurations

-It also includes a [script](ccloud-generate-cp-configs.sh) that reads the Confluent Cloud configuration in ``$HOME/.ccloud/config`` and writes delta configuration files into ``./delta_configs`` for Confluent Platform components and clients connecting to Confluent Cloud, including the following:
+It also includes a [script](ccloud-generate-cp-configs.sh) that reads the Confluent Cloud configuration in ``$HOME/.ccloud/config`` and writes delta configuration files into ``./delta_configs`` for Confluent Platform components and clients connecting to Confluent Cloud.
+See the [template examples](template_delta_configs) for examples of lines to add to each component or client.

 * Confluent Platform Components:
   * Confluent Schema Registry